actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 # Simple Linear Regression Model

-The simple linear regression model simply attempts to find the effect of one predictor $x_i$ on the response $y_i$.
+The simple linear regression model attempts to find the effect of ONE predictor $x_i$ on the response $y_i$.
 We also have the case when multiple predictors are involved (multiple linear regression model) however in this section I am going to focus on the simple linear regression.
 Assume that we have a dataset of pairs $(x_i, y_i)$ from $i = 1,2,..., p$.
 We can express the supposedly linear relationship between $y_i$ and $x_i$ as follows:

 $$
 y_i = \alpha + \beta x_i + e_i